An introduction on how to be a devotee of Krishna

 You can chant these holy names of the Lord anywhere and at any time, but it is best to set a specific time of the day to regularly chant.
 Early morning hours are the best.

 The chanting can be done in two ways: singing the mantra, called kirtana (usually done in a group and accompanied by musical instruments), or chanting the mantra to oneself, called japa (which literally means “to speak softly”).
 Concentrate on hearing the sound of the holy names.
 As you chant, pronounce the names clearly and distinctly, addressing Krishna in a prayerful mood.
 When your mind wanders, bring it back to the sound of the mantra.
-Chanting is a prayer to Krishna that means “O energy of the Lord [Hare], O all-attractive Lord [Krishna], O Supreme Enjoyer [Rama], please engage me in Your service.”
+Chanting is a prayer to Krishna that means “O energy of the Lord [Hare], O all-attractive Lord [Krishna], O Supreme Enjoyer [Rama], please engage me in Your divine loving service.”
 The more attentively and sincerely we chant these names of God, the more spiritual progress we make.

-When we chant alone, it is best to chant on japa beads (available from the “KrishnaStore” on the right side of any page of this website).
+When we chant alone, it is best to chant on japa beads (available from the “KrishnaStore” link on the bottom of any page of this website).
 This not only helps us fix our attention on the holy name, but it also helps us count the number of times we chant the mantra daily.
 Each strand of japa beads contains 108 small beads and one large bead, the head bead.
 Begin on a bead next to the head bead and gently roll it between the thumb and middle finger of your right hand as you chant the full Hare Krishna mantra.
 Then move to the next bead and repeat the process.
 In this way, chant on each of the 108 beads until you reach the head bead again.
 This is one “round” of japa.
 Then, without chanting on the head bead, reverse the beads and start your second round on the last bead you chanted on.

 Aside from chanting japa, you can also sing the Lord’s holy names in kirtana.
 While you can perform kirtana individually, it is generally performed with others.
 A melodious kirtana with family or friends is sure to enliven everyone.
 Krishna devotees use traditional melodies and instruments, especially in the temple, but you can chant to any melody and use any musical instruments to accompany your chanting.
 As Lord Caitanya said, “There are no hard and fast rules for chanting Hare Krishna.”
 One thing you might want to do, however, is download some kirtana and japa audio from the “Free Audio” tab on the top of this website.

-Setting Up Your Altar
+Setting Up A Sacred Space or Altar

 You will likely find that your japa and kirtana are especially effective when done before an altar.
-Lord Krishna and His pure devotee like Srila Prabhupada are so kind and powerful that they can accept our worship even through their pictures.
+Lord Krishna and His pure devotee like Srila Prabhupada are so kind and powerful that they can accept our devotion and worship even through their pictures.
 That is the difference between a conditioned soul / ordinary person and an advanced pure devotee.
 A fully liberated personality, or the supreme being, Krishna, is not limited or different from their form or name or thought.
 They are fully absolute and transcendental due to being fully liberated personalities.
 It is something like mailing a letter: You cannot mail a letter by placing it in just any box; you must use the mailbox authorized by the government.
 Similarly, we cannot imagine a picture of God and worship that, but we can worship the authorized picture of God, and Krishna accepts our worship through that picture or through his fully liberated pure devotee like Srila Prabhupada.

 What do you need for an altar?
 Here are some basic ideas: